The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-Josh wolf has this phrase where he says chips on shoulders equals chips and pockets basically it's when you meet an entrepreneur who's got an uncurable unhealable you know identity wound that ends up being somebody who ends up doing really well
+Josh Wolf has this phrase where he says, "*chips on shoulders equals chips and pockets.*" Basically, it's when you meet an entrepreneur who's got an incurable, unhealable identity wound that ends up being somebody who ends up doing really well.

 Sam Parr